softwareconstruction240/softwareconstruction/chess/4-database/database.md

 In this part of the Chess project, you will create a MySQL implementation of your Data Access interface and start calling it from your services.
 This enables the ability to store data persistently in a MySQL database instead of storing data in main memory.
 You will also write unit tests using JUnit for your DAO classes.
 This involves the following steps:

-1. Install the MYSQL database management system (DBMS) on your development machine
+1. Install the MYSQL database management system (DBMS) on your development machine.
+1. Modify `db.properties` to contain your username and password.
 1. Design your database tables (i.e., your database `schema`)
 1. Implement a MySQL implementation your Data Access Interface.
 Initially you can just stub out all of the methods.
 1. Add the ability to create your database and tables, if they don't exist, when your server starts up.